 Advanced – Teak, Carbon Speargun – the Workhorse – 115 cm

 This speargun is my one and only.
 Although she is a bit rough, she is incredibly precise and powerful.
 In addition, the harpoon is tared so perfectly that you just float in the water, a true dream.
 You can find the harpoon in numerous videos on my Youtube channel and you can convince yourself of the qualities there.
 Often I’ve been asked if I would like to sell this Speargun with offers up to 800 €.
 But let me tell you, if you ever shot a fish with a homemade speargun, you will NEVER want to sell it.
 The requirements for DIY rather for advanced.
 But if you do not have two left hands, you should be able to build them without problems.

 Profi – Teak, Carbon, Glasfaser – laminated Speargun – 125 cm

 This is my last Speargun I’ve built until now, I’ve put a lot of care and attention into building it, so the project cost me a long time.
 The result has become incredibly good and comparable to purchased wooden harpoons.
 The gun was originally planned as a big fish Speargun and halibutspeargun for my Norway holiday (click me).
-I did not useed it so often on vacation because it was not perfectly tared yet.

 If you want to build a professional harpoon, this tutorial is the right place for you.